Viral email marketing campaigns… what do we mean when we talk about email being “viral”?

 Here’s a great example of clever content that really works in the email context: a bespoke weather forecast from Poncho.
 It’s funny, it’s personalized (see the graph above…) and it makes you pay attention.

 But why not just share this on social media?
 Why use email?

 It’s a question of trust.

 Research has shown that social media is great for expanding your marketing reach, because most Facebook friends, Twitter followers, etc are networks of loose connections.

 You see what your network shares, but it rarely feels like a personal recommendation or endorsement from someone whose opinion you value.
-You might like it, you might not.
+You might like it, or you might not.

-Many people feel differently about their email inbox.
+Many people feel differently about their email inboxes.
 When a friend or colleague has taken the trouble to forward an email to us, we feel that it must be important to them and relevant to us.

 So while social shares expand reach, email shares increase conversion – because trust provokes action.

 Viral Email Marketing Campaigns #5: The Value-Share